Frequently Asked Questions

 We are currently a team of about eight powerlifters.

-If you think you might like to help out, please send an e-mail for an invite code to the team chat.
+If you think you might like to help out, please send an e-mail for an invitation to the team chat.

 Why is this site free?
 (With the subtext of: What's the ruse here?)